MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 ### -Identity
 Indicates the Identity of the user account to be modified.
-User Identities can be specified using one of four formats: 1) the user's SIP address; 2) the user's user principal name (UPN); 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer) and 4) the user's Active Directory display name (for example, Ken Myer).
+User Identities can be specified using one of four formats:
+ - 1) the user's SIP address;
+ - 2) the user's user principal name (UPN);
+ - 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer)
-User Identities can also be referenced by using the user's Active Directory distinguished name.
+ - 4) the user's Active Directory display name (for example, Ken Myer), (only available if using the on-premises cmdlets) User Identities can also be referenced by using the user's Active Directory distinguished name.

 You can use the asterisk (*) wildcard character when using the display name as the user Identity.